aguilarchrstn/cicd-assessment/README.md

 Otherwise, printing that disk usage is normal

+the output sample is

+  Warning: Disk usage on the server has exceeded 80%.
+  Current usage: 92%

 2. What chmod +x script.sh Does

 The command chmod +x script.sh gives the script execute permission, which allows it to be run directly using: